Suillus grevillei

-Suillus grevillei (commonly known as Greville's bolete and larch bolete) is a mycorrhizal mushroom with a tight, brilliantly coloured cap, shiny and wet looking with its mucous slime layer.
+Suillus grevillei, commonly known as tamarack jack, Greville's bolete, or larch bolete, is a mycorrhizal mushroom with a tight, brilliantly coloured cap, shiny and wet looking with its mucous slime layer.
 The hymenium easily separates from the flesh of the cap, with a central stalk that is quite slender.
 The species has a ring or a tight-fitting annular zone.

+Etymology

+The specific epithet is derived from Robert Kaye Greville.

 Description

 Suillus grevillei is a mushroom with a 5–10 cm (2–4 in) cap colored from citrus yellow to burnt orange, that is at first hemispherical, then bell-shaped, and finally flattened.
 It has a sticky skin, often with veil remnants on the edge, short tubes of yellow (possibly staining brownish) which descend down to the bottom of its cylindrical stalk (6–10 x 1–2 cm), which is yellowish above the ring area with streaks of reddish brown below.
 The flesh is yellow, staining brown.

 The thin meat has consistency at first but then quickly becomes soft.
 It has an odor reminiscent of rumpled Pelargonium geranium leaves.

-It grows in the soil of mixed forests, not always at the foot of larch (can be quite some distance away) with which it lives in symbiosis.
-It grows from June until November.

-Suillus grevillei is an edible mushroom (without consistency nor flavor) if the slimy cuticle is removed off the cap.
-This mucousy skin layer is what is known to cause intestinal issues, as is the case with several other Suillus such as Slippery Jack (S. luteus) or Jill (S. salmonicolor); often considered to be not worth the work.

-Its name is derived from Robert Kaye Greville.

 Habitat and distribution

-Grows only under larch trees.
-Widespread in North America and Europe.
+It grows only under larch trees.
+Widespread in North America and Europe (July–November).
 In Asia, it has been recorded from Taiwan.